Dr. Nouman Mushtaq- Hyderabad- Sindh:

 Yasir Saleem- Mardan, Khyber Pakhtoonkhwa

 Yasir Saleem lost his sight due to RP Disease at very young age.
 He is resident of Mardan.
 Despite of deteriorating vision, he continued his studies in general school system from primary till University.
 After accomplishing his Masters in Social Work from University of Peshawar, he did immense struggle and established Accessibility Centre for Visually Impaired students in University of Peshawar and conducted awareness programs there.
 While he was studying he constantly kept in touch with PFFB to obtain benefit from pleasure listening section, and IT Center Islamabad gave him constant support in terms of audio tutorials, software assistance career counseling and book scanning service.
 This beneficiary of PFFB became an employee of the same organization one year back, when PFFB established computer lab in Government Institute for Blind, Nishtarabad, Peshawar with collaboration of PPAF.
 After competing in interview process, he was selected as an instructor to train and motivate other visually challenged people in respective area.
-Yasir also provided his valuable input as Resource Person in Training Workshops organized by PFFB on Mobility, Computer applications, Communication Skills, deal social behaviors related to Disability.
-Presently, Yasir Saleem is working on starting his own business of Boys Hostel service in Mansehra, KPK.
+Yasir also provided his valuable input as Master Trainer/ Resource Person in Training Workshops organized by PFFB on Mobility, Computer applications, Communication Skills, deal social behaviors related to Disability.
+Presently, Yasir Saleem is doing his own business in Mansehra, KPK.

 Maria Zia- Islamabad:

 Ms. Maria Zia started losing her eye sight due to Retinitis Pigmentosia in early age.
 With her weak eye sight, she studied in normal institution till matriculation, but turned completely blind after matric.
 While she was searching light of hope, she came to know about Mrs. Saima Ammar (laid CEO of PFFB), and came to see her.
 She says: "it was remarkable to see her, I felt as a sudden light has been poured in my heart by an unknown force".
 After getting herself enlightened from here, she started her journey again.
 She got admission in FG-College for Girls F-7 Islamabad, did her intermediate with the help of PFFB Audio World recorded books, and cleared her exams of intermediate with good marks.
 After that, she wanted to opt for something different and challenging.
 She kept on getting her determination from Saima Ammar (late) and other staff members, and decided to take admission in MASCOM in International Islamic University Islamabad (IIUI).
 Initially when she applied for admission, she was being rejected by the university, since they were under the impression that a visually challenged girl won't be able to excel in field of media.
 After many assurances of her capabilities from Mrs. Saima Ammara, she was granted permission to attend MASCOM course in IIUI.
 During her studies, she proved that if internal vision is clear, loss of sight doesn't matter at all.
 She got her degree with distinction.
 Later on, she started working with Sight Savor's international, and still working there as admin assistant.
 Her attitude and interest in computer field motivated her to get expertise in computer and she constantly kept coming to our IT centre Islamabad.
 She was also selected in youth exchange program by United Exchange Foundation Program USEFP and went to USA back in 2013.
 Her determination and will power is enlightening many lives around her, and this flower of PFFB is blossoming every day.
 Presently, Maria is active invloved in the community work as an Enterprenuer.

 Muhammad Azam Hussain- Azad Jammu Kashmir: